marco-m/concourse-in-a-box/README.md

 ## Concourse setup

-* Point your web browser to http://localhost:8080 and follow the instructions:
+* Point your web browser to http://localhost:8080 and follow the instructions there:
   * Download the `fly` command-line tool and put it in your $PATH.
-  * Login to the web interface (credentials are in docker-compose.yml, `CONCOURSE_ADD_LOCAL_USER`)
+  * Login to the web interface.
 * In another terminal, login with `fly` (will open the web browser to finish authentication):
   ```
   $ fly --target=ci login --concourse-url=http://localhost:8080 --open-browser